Header graphics: Explain that stuff

 Life began on Earth about a billion years later (3.6 billion years ago), initially in the oceans.
 Although many species now live on land, they still need water to live and grow: humans, for example, could go without food for about two months, but we'd die of thirst if we went more than a week or so without a drink.
 Typically we need at least 2 liters of water a day to survive, though we get much of this from things we eat as well as things we drink.
 Eggs are about three quarters water, for example, while fruits such as oranges and melons are over 90 percent water.

 We drink only about 1 percent of the water we consume each day and use the other 99 percent (about 250 liters a day) to feed things like baths, showers, washing machines, lawn and garden sprinklers, hosepipes for washing cars, and flush toilets.
-A washing machine can easily use over 100 liters in an hour by repeatedly rinsing your clothes to remove detergent.
+A clothes washing machine can easily use over 100 liters in an hour by repeatedly rinsing your laundry to remove detergent.
 Lots of products we'd never normally associate with water consume vast amounts of the precious liquid during their manufacture.
 About 570 liters of water is used making a thick Sunday newspaper, for example.

 To people in developing countries, many of whom lack access to running water, all of this would seem amazingly wasteful.
 As Earth's population grows and each person needs more and more water, the pressure on our planet's water resources will grow too.
 Theoretically, on a planet covered with water, supplies should never run out—but most of Earth's water is salty and undrinkable.
 Turning it into usable freshwater means using costly, energy-hungry desalination plants.
 The growing pressure on water has led some politicians to speculate that wars may be fought over scarce water supplies before the end of the 21st century.